A nice Wednesday, record heat Thursday, stormy Friday

 THURSDAY: Record highs possible!
 Expect temperatures to soar into the lower 80s.
 Factor in increasing humidity, it will feel every bit like an August day as opposed to October!
 Skies overall look mostly cloudy, but sun will break out at times.
 A couple showers or storms are possible, but most likely they stay northwest of Lima.

-THURSDAY NIGHT: Scattered showers and isolated storms.
+THURSDAY NIGHT: Scattered showers and isolated storms likely.
 Lows in the middle 60s.

 FRIDAY: Scattered showers and storms likely.
 The activity becomes more widespread later in the day into Friday night.
 In fact, there is concern that some strong to severe storms could occur.
-This will be a day to be weather aware.
+This is a day to be weather aware.
 Highs will top out in the upper 70s.

 THE WEEKEND: Much, much cooler!
 In fact, temperatures could struggle to escape the upper 50s on Saturday.
 Showers are expected to exit Saturday morning, giving way to a nice afternoon with some sun.
 Lows will settle into the middle 40s by Sunday morning.
 Expect a bright and sunny Sunday with afternoon highs in the low to mid 60s.